HenryQuan/AI3411/README.md

 Nah, I am not really good with this kind of assignment.

 ### Assignment 3 - Nine-Board Tic-Tac-Toe
-Using alpha-beta pruning + IDA* to write a program that can play better than you do (hopefully).
+Using minimax with alpha-beta pruning to write a program that can play better than you do (hopefully).